EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 ### 🚛 Logistics
 - **Supplies:** Make sure you have adequeate reserves of war supplies, such as potions, food, armor sets, and XP bottles.
 - **Transportation**: Attackers should make sure they have a reliable way of getting through the siege zone, whether that be through rail, boat road, or teleport.
-For teleports, you can create a TownyPorts plot and advertise this as the siege spawn, or have a nation leader set the nation spawn to a town near the siege zone.
-Keep in mind that nation members with Co-Leader and Minister rank can change nation spawn.
+For teleports, you can create a TownyPorts plot and advertise this as the siege spawn, or have a nation leader set the nation spawn to a town near the siege zone. **Keep in mind that nation members with Co-Leader and Minister rank can change the nation spawn, to ensure a quick response to sieges.**
+-  **Preparation:**  Have a continency plan in place.
+Ensure that your civilians have somewhere to hide and that soldiers have a safe pathway to reach the siege zone, such as an underground tunnel.

 :::tip